qcf-568/OSTF/README.md

 ---
 ### Tiny training implement
 [Here](https://pan.baidu.com/s/12Ct3jUtoqLhVFkabST1Njg?pwd=3dvz) is a tiny implement of the training code and prepared data for fast try.
 The playground training and test data are all prepared.
 This is the Cascade R-CNN training only with the Texture Jitter ICDAR2013 and tested on Tampered IC13.
 To run the code only needs 3 steps:
 1. Download and unzip the file.
-In the new dir, rename the [rcnn_swin.pth](https://github.com/qcf-568/Det_Baseline) ("rcnn_swin.pth" in the baseline zip file) to'cascade.pth'.
+In the new dir, rename the [rcnn_swin.pth](https://www.modelscope.cn/models/DanceText/DAF/file/view/master/rcnn_swin.pth) to'cascade.pth'.
 2. Modify the tools/dist_train.sh "CUDA_VISIBLE_DEVICES=6,7" to your own GPU ids.
 3. run "bash tools/dist_train.sh cascade_debug.py 2"
 ---